xragua/xraybinaryorbit/paper/paper.md

 The Doppler effect helps determine orbital parameters in X-ray binaries, affecting emission line energies and enabling the analysis of radial velocities.

-The Doppler velocity can be calculated as:
+The Doppler velocity provoked by orbital motion can be calculated as:

 $$ v_{D} = (-r\omega \sin\phi \sin i) $$